 The herb walks always start in the parking lot called “Zach's Stop” at the Southwest corner of 2nd Avenue, beyond the Peak One neighborhood in Frisco.
 I have a list with around 50 different plants listed, and we can usually discuss 2-3 dozen of them during the course of an hour.
 Suggested donation is $5 for adults, with kids free.

-Many of the plants that grow wild in the Rocky Mountains are also found in towns, cities and roadsides across the continent; millions of dollars are spend each year controlling weeds that might be better used for food or medicine.
-An appreciation of how our ancestors survived through the centuries, using many of the plants that surround us everyday, may help us to bridge the gap between the artificial world in which we live and the natural environment in which we evolved.”
+Many of the plants that grow wild in the Rocky Mountains are also found in towns, cities and roadsides across the continent; millions of dollars are spent each year controlling weeds that might be better used for food or medicine.
+An appreciation of how our ancestors survived through the centuries, using many of the plants that surround us every day, may help us to bridge the gap between the artificial world in which we live and the natural environment in which we evolved.”

 Not long after starting our practice serving Summit County in 2003, Dr. Kim and I co-founded the Backcountry Herbal Apothecary, which serves as a doorway to our naturopathic practices, the practice of Tami Clark, LAc, and several excellent practitioners of massage therapy.
 We are Summit County’s place to find high quality, local Western and Eastern herbal and natural products to benefit your health and well-being.
 We believe in the healing power of nature, honoring and preserving the health of our planet, as well as our customers and patients.
 For this reason, we carry products that are sustainably produced.
 Our herbs and essential oils are the highest quality, either organically grown or sustainably wild-crafted.
 The supplements we offer are professional line products, which are held to the highest standard.
 We also carry a variety of natural body care products and gifts, most created by Summit County and Colorado artists.